 A question that plagues every parent’s mind when they hear their baby wake up in the middle of the night is: are they hungry?

 But the truth is, not all wake ups are hunger-based.
-Of course, when your baby is a newborn it is natural and expected that they will wake up to eat overnight every 3-4 hours.
+Of course, when your baby is a newborn it is natural and expected that they will wake up to eat every 3-4 hours overnight.
 Their tummies are still quite tiny and they need to eat more frequently.
 But, barring any medical or growth issues, once your baby is no longer a newborn, has doubled their birth weight, and is overall healthy and gaining well, they may be waking up more frequently overnight than they actually need to eat.

-Many babies develop a dependency on eating, rocking, holding, bouncing, etc. in order to fall asleep at bedtime.
+Many children develop a dependency on eating, rocking, holding, bouncing, etc. in order to fall asleep at bedtime.
 If they are relying on something (or someone) to fall asleep at the beginning of the night, there is an increased likelihood that they are going to need those same interventions again in the middle of the night in between sleep cycles.
-A common response to a crying baby in the middle of the night is to offer them a feed (which they may readily take, as I would absolutely take a slice of pizza at 2 a.m. if it would help me get back to sleep), but in reality, hunger may not actually be the root of the wake up.
+A common response to a crying child in the middle of the night is to offer them a feed (which they may readily take, as I would absolutely take a slice of pizza at 2 a.m. if it would help me get back to sleep), but in reality, hunger may not actually be the root of the wake up.

-If your baby is waking up several times throughout the night, how can you know whether they are waking up out of true hunger or whether they just need a little help falling back to sleep?
+If your child is waking up several times throughout the night, how can you know whether they are waking up out of true hunger or whether they just need a little help falling back to sleep?
 One solves the root of the wake up (“I wake because I’m hungry and a feed resolves that.”) and the other addresses a symptom but actually perpetuates wake ups (“I wake because I don’t know how to connect sleep cycles on my own and am responded to with a feed which does comfort me back to sleep because that’s how I fell asleep at bedtime.”)

 Here are some things to consider if you’re wondering whether it’s time to say goodbye to (some or all) night feeds: